Extract URL from PDF – pdf hyperlink example using GroupDocs.Parser

 - What does the pdf hyperlink example demonstrate?

-Extracting every URL and its visible text from a PDF file using GroupDocs.Parser. - Which library is required?
+It extracts every URL and its visible anchor text from a PDF file using GroupDocs.Parser. - Which library is required?

-GroupDocs.Parser for Java (latest version available on the GroupDocs repository). - Do I need a license?
+GroupDocs.Parser for Java (latest version from the official repository). - Do I need a license?

-A free trial works for development; a paid license is required for production use. - What Java version is supported?
+A free trial works for development; a paid license is mandatory for production use. - What Java version is supported?

 JDK 8 or higher. - Can I process multiple PDFs at once?